 Two Paths to Appointment

-Arizona provides two ways to appoint a special administrator, depending on how urgent the situation is and what the circumstances require.
+There are two ways to appoint a special administrator.
+The right path depends on how urgent the situation is.

 The first path is informal.
-Any interested person can apply to the registrar for appointment of a special administrator when the estate needs protection before a general personal representative is in place, or when a prior appointment has been terminated.
+Any interested person can apply to the registrar for appointment.
+The estate may need protection before a general representative starts, or a prior appointment may have ended.

 A special administrator may be appointed: 1.
 Informally by the registrar on the application of any interested person when necessary to protect the estate of a decedent prior to the appointment of a general personal representative or if a prior appointment has been terminated as provided in section 14-3609.